FOSSforlife/ch-downloader/README.md

 # Usage

+First, make sure you have the latest [Node.js](https://nodejs.dev) installed.

 Create an `artists.txt` file in the directory, for example (choose any bands you want, just make sure none of them include commas):

 ```